build-canaries/nevergreen-infra/README.md

 It has only been tested on Ubuntu 14.04 x64.

-There are four stages to the deployment of a new box:
+There are several stages to the deployment of a new box:

 * Bootstrap the box with Ansible and a deploy user
 * As the deploy user set up the box with Nevergreen (haproxy, init.d scripts)